145

 3

-Georges Joseph Christian Simenon was a Belgian writer, most famous for his fictional detective Jules Maigret.
-One of the most popular authors of the 20th century, he published around 400 novels, 21...
+Georges Joseph Christian Simenon was a Belgian writer who created the fictional detective Jules Maigret.
+One of the most prolific and successful authors of the 20th century, he published around 400...

 3